The short answer is "No!"

 While it is useful to have experience of some of the skills already like sending messages via a radio or navigating with a map and compass, we'd like to stress that it's not essential.
-Our training programme is designed to take someone with no previous qualifications and turn them into Search Technicians who are confident and competent in all the basic skills.
+Our training programme is designed to take someone with no previous qualifications and, with a good level of commitment, turn them into Search Technicians who are confident and competent in all the basic skills.
 Recognition of prior learning will be considered for some subjects, for example medical and water rescue.

 A full UK driving licence and access to a vehicle is necessary.
 Due to the time critical, 24/7 nature of Search and Rescue, public transport is not a suitable alternative.

 All trainees must complete Non-Police Personnel Vetting Level 1.
-This is so that Wiltshire Police can be confident that the operational team members are suitable to care for missing and vulnerable adults and children, and to have access to Police premises.
+This is so that Wiltshire Police can be confident that the operational team members are suitable to care for missing and vulnerable adults and children, and to have access to Police premises and restricted information.

 Not all criminal convictions or cautions are an immediate bar to volunteering.
 Team members do not get to see the specific details of your disclosure, only if you are/ aren’t suitable for the role.
 If you have any questions, please don’t hesitate to get in touch.